EverettNC/ALPHAWOLF/ALPHAWOLF_VISION.md

 ### 30-Second Elevator Pitch

-> "Meet AlphaWolf - AI that costs $0 instead of $8000, works anywhere even offline, and comes with a warm hug instead of cold technology.
+> "Meet AlphaWolf - Enterprise-grade AI that provides an accessible alternative to $8000+ locked systems, works anywhere even offline, and comes with a warm hug instead of cold technology.
 >
 > She's not here to replace caregivers.
 She's here to help people love themselves more.
 >
 > 147 modules covering everything from memory preservation to medical care.
-Free download to any device.
+Available for deployment to any device.
 >
 > This is what AI should be.
 This is the revolution."